jimbojw/corridor/README.md

 ### inserting data

-This tutorial has focused largely on explaining how data flows from HTML to JSON, but corridor is great at sending data the other way as well.
+So far, this tutorial has focused on explaining how data flows from HTML to JSON.
+But corridor is great at sending data the other way as well.

 To insert data back into the DOM, call the corridor function with a root element and a data structure object.